stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

   * An **anonymous function** is a function *assigned* to a variable.
 It acts an expression of the variable.
 We terminate the variable assignment with a **semicolon.**

   * When a function calls itself within its own body it is called **recursion.**

+# 1.8 The Untouchable Object

+**The object resides in the *heap*.
+An object is a **reference type.**

+**How do we access an object?** - We access an object by assigning a label to it. **This label is known as a variable.** The variable points to the object.

+**What happens to the object when the variable is removed?** - The object is placed automatically in garbage collection to be deleted in the browser.

+**Can we directly touch the object we remove the variable?** - **NO!** We need to us a *pointer* i.e.(variable) to handle the object.
+Through the pointer and other manipulative techniques therefrom, we are able to manipulate or modify the object **via interface mechanisms** which depend on properties and methods available to the object.

+Objects inherit from the mother object, or the JS object template.

+    Objects are created by JS when we assign a variable to the object.
+The variable resides in the stack and points to the location of the object in the heap.
+WIthout this umbilical cord leading the program to the object, there is no object.
+If we cut the umbilical cord, we deference the variable (declaring it null or reassigning it to something else), the object ceases to exist. :( Without a variable pointing to the object there can be no object if the object has been created from scratch, or instantiated from another object.
+Native objects such as built in objects and the Object always exist.
+They are in standby waiting to be called by another variable whenever needed.
+    The permanent library never ceases.

+**This is an important concept** - JS is not just ECMAScript.
+JS is a combination of ECMAScript and environment where it is being used such as the browser( ie. the DOM & BOM ).
+ECMAScript is implemented by a JS Engine.
+There are several engines being used. e.g. Google's V8.

+# 1.8.2 Native Objects